Dmitrii-I/lpic-1-study-notes/exam-102.md

     - used during system boot when no DNS is available

 ### /etc/nsswitch.conf
-- Name Service Switch config file
+- config file of Name Service Switch
-- Used by GNU C library to determine the sources from which to obtain name-service information in a range of categories and in what order.
+- Used by GNU C library to determine sources from which to obtain name-service information, in a range of categories and in what order
 - The first column specifies the database
-- Example file:
+- Example:
 ```
 passwd:         compat
 group:          compat